korpling/ANNIS/doc/doxygen/admin/configure-frontend.md

 		"falko-summary-l2"
 		]
 	}
-	]
+	],
+	"keyboard-layout" : "de"
 }
 \endcode

 Each instance configuration can have a verbose display-name which is displayed in the title of the browser window. `default-querybuilder` defines the short name of the query builder you want to use.
-Currently only "tigersearch" is available, see [here](@ref dev-querybuilder) if you want to add your own query builder.
+Currently only "tigersearch" and "flatquerybuilder" are available, see [here](@ref dev-querybuilder) if you want to add your own query builder.
+The `keyboard-layout` variable is used as the default value for the virtual keyboard of the AQL query box.

 While any user can group corpora into corpus sets for their own, you can define corpus sets for the whole instance.
 Each corpus set is an JSON-object with a